Nov 2nd, 2022

 In comparison to Boutir and Shopline, Shopify has the most features to navigate to get your store up and running.
 Nevertheless, the interface is still very user friendly, with readily available themes (either for free or can be purchased) that fit your brands style and guideline.
 Shopify offers step by step guidance on how to set up your store and you’re free to try out themes to test out custom features for your website.

-Currently the available payment methods on Boutir include Stripe and PayPal for all major credit cards as well as Apple Pay and Google Pay.
-They also allow for localised options such as bank transfer, PayMe, Alipay HK, as well as FPS for HSBC business account holders.
+Currently, the available payment methods on Boutir include Stripe and PayPal for all major credit cards as well as Apple Pay and Google Pay.
+They also allow for localized options such as PayMe, Alipay HK, WeChat Pay HK, Union Pay, Octopus, BoC Pay as well as FPS.
+You can also allow your customer to pay through bank transfer or cash on delivery.

-Current payment options for Boutir are linked with Stripe and PayPal, Apple Pay, and Google Pay.
-There are also localized options such as bank transfer, PayMe, AliPay, and FPS.
 In comparison to payment options, Boutir’s logistics solutions are weaker as they were originally only connected to Alfred smart lockers.
 Since then, Boutir partnered with ShipAny which is Hong Kong’s first Smart Logistics Gateway for Domestic Logistics Service.
 Logistics are automated and they offer diversified delivery options such as SF Express and ZTO Express.
+LALAMOVE and Alfred are also available for Boutir merchants.
 Additionally, as your business grows with a larger turnover and you look to outsource your logistics, it’s important to note that Boutir is unable to integrate with third-party logistics (3PL) freely.

 With Shopline, their logistics are also localized to the Hong Kong community.
-An SF Express integration is offered as the main logistics partner and delivery fees can be set as flat rates or calculated by weight.
+An SF Express integration is offered as the main logistics partner but you can deliver your product through Zeek as well.
+Delivery fees can be set as flat rates or calculated by weight.
 Other delivery options can be manually added, however, it’s important to note that per logistic option, a maximum of 20 shipping zones are permitted.
 When planning out logistics for your business, it may be worth looking into which company is capable of handling delivery to your target markets.
+Also, just like Boutir, Shopline lacks the connection to 3PLs.

 Available payment methods on Shopify through Shopify Payments include credit cards (Visa, Master, American Express), Apple Pay, Google Pay, and Shop Pay.
 Shopify also supports a third-party payment gateway but it should be noted that there will be additional fees according to different Shopify subscription plans.

-Similar to payment options, Shopify also lacks localized logistic solutions.
-However, merchants can use ShipAny, which is a free smart logistics gateway that also assists in the logistics of handling large numbers of orders.
-Various logistic providers are available such as SF Express, EF Locker, and ZTO express which makes it easy for both merchants and customers.
+Similar to payment options, Shopify can also connect to third-party localized logistic solutions.
+Merchants can use ShipAny, which is a free smart logistics gateway that also assists in the logistics of handling large numbers of orders.
+Various logistic providers are available such as SF Express, EF Locker, ZTO express, Zeek, Kerry Express, and LALAMOVE as well as store pick-up.
+It also supports 3PLs like FedEx for international shipping, making it easy for both merchants and customers.
 For more details, please contact us.

 The major setback on Boutir, counter to the ease of use and simplicity of the platform, is the possibility for customization.
 There is only one template available to use – a store banner and set product grid.
 The only option to “customize” your store is to change your photos and product images to set yourself apart.